Mor Moharan

 Mor Moharan is a Pakistani television series premiered on TV One on 10 May 2022.
 It is directed by Owais Khan and written by Ali Moeen.
-It stars Sonya Hussyn and Zahid Ahmed, supported by Mustafa Changazi, Samiya Mumtaz, Adnan Jaffar, Babar Ali and Firdous Jamal.
+It stars Sonya Hussyn and Zahid Ahmed, with supporting cast including Mustafa Changazi, Samiya Mumtaz, Adnan Jaffar, Babar Ali and Firdous Jamal.
 The series aired simultaneously on PTV Home.

 Synopsis

 Rohi (Sonya Hussyn) is featured as a graduate of environmental science from Punjab University who comes to her ancestral land.
 She observes that the women in her area must travel long distances to fetch water.
 She decides to help them and asks for assistance from her father, a respectable and well-known man of the region.
 She uses her education and her father's position to solve this problem.